FinweLtd/doc-livesync-all/docs/tutorials/oculus_go_preparing.md

 !!! note
     Here we assume that you have already set up a channel in Director Mode on your control device (tablet).
 As an example, we will use channel number *5034*.
 Refer to [User Guide](../user_guide/configuration.md) for more information.

 To view a presentation, the headset must join the same channel that the control device is using.
-Follow these steps to configure a new presentation channel for your Oculus Go headset:
+Follow these steps to configure a new presentation channel to your Oculus Go headset:

 1. On your Oculus Go device, start the LiveSYNC app, and select '+' from the *Home* screen.
 Point it with the hand remote controller and click the controller's selection button.